Sejfi/GPX-editor/README.md

 * Set parameters of the flight (height, speed, overlap of the photographs)
 * Download terrain elevation data from Google Elevation Service (and draw elevation profile)
 * Interspace sections of the track by more waypoints, in order to get finer elevation profile
-* Download created track locally or upload it to cloud storage (OneDrive)
+* Download created track or upload it to cloud storage (OneDrive)
 * Edit previously created tracks
 * Final output of the application is XML file containing track in GPX format and flight parameters